EmaEvidence/PostIt/README.md

 The functionality of this web app being a node.js app depends on the following node modules.

-*Express.js*: A Fast, opinionated, minimalist web framework for node which was used in routing this application.
+**Express.js**: A Fast, opinionated, minimalist web framework for node which was used in routing this application.
-*BodyParser*: This module was used to collect search data sent from the client side to the routing page.
+**BodyParser**: This module was used to collect search data sent from the client side to the routing page.
-*Gulp*: This allows the automation of all processes.
+**Gulp**: This allows the automation of all processes.
-*Babel*: This project is written in ES6, babel transpiles the code to ES5.
+**Babel**: This project is written in ES6, babel transpiles the code to ES5.
-*Coveralls*: Get the great coverage reporting of coveralls.io and add a cool coverage button ( like the one above ) to your README.
+**Coveralls**:
-*Sequelize*: Sequelize is a promise-based Node.js ORM for Postgres Server which is the database server for the APP .
+**Sequelize**: Sequelize is a promise-based Node.js ORM for Postgres Server which is the database server for the APP .
 It features solid transaction support, relations, read replication and more.
-*Webpack*: webpack is a module bundler.
+**Webpack**: webpack is a module bundler.
 Its main purpose is to bundle JavaScript files for usage in browser, it is also used for transpiling scss to css.
-*React*:
+**React**:
-*Redux*:
+**Redux**:
-*Bcryptjs*: It is the encryption middle used for hashing user password.
+**Bcryptjs**: It is the encryption middle used for hashing user password.

 To install this project to your local machine follow the flowing steps;